nikomatsakis/rustconf-2021/content/index.md

 ???

-But also, they're supposed to *work*.
-More to the point, when something compiles, the hope is that if there's a bug, it's not because you don't understand Rust well enough, it's somewhere in the logic of your code.
+Reliable.
+When something compiles, if there's a bug, it's not because you don't understand Rust well enough, it's somewhere in the logic of your code.
 This means you can do things like a huge refactor, or making a loop run in parallel, and find that your code "just works".

+Finally, when Rust is working well, it's...

 ---